slsa-framework/slsa-proposals/0004/README.md

 *   A *provenance policy* associates a package name with expectations for the provenance attestation properties for a collection of package versions.

-*   A package version *satisfies* a provenance policy iff its provenance attestation properties meet the policy expectations for the package name.
+*   A package version *satisfies* a provenance policy if its provenance attestation properties meet the policy expectations for the package name.

 ## Objectives